What is Smart beta investing?

 What about risk?

 Some smart beta strategies have been able to outperform over the long-term, but the differences in return can usually be explained simply by risk.
-For example, equal-weight indices of stocks do tend to outperform market-size weighted indices over the long-term.
+For example, equal-weight indices of stocks can tend to outperform market-size weighted indices over the long-term.

 However this can be explained entirely due to equal weight taking more risk (due to having more small stocks).
 On a risk versus return basis, you’re no better off owning the equal weight index even though it generated higher returns.
 Also, there are sometimes lower-cost ways to get the same factor exposure (small companies) and return profile.